Extraction, processing, and casting in foundries

 Liquid paints are more economical than PVDF coatings but their properties are also less desirable.
 They have a lower quality finish and weather resistance is not as strong.

 Powder coatings meet the most stringent durability specifications to the same level as PVDF coatings.
-They have excellent finish appearance and are popular in building applications for window and door frames.
+They have excellent finish appearance and are popular in building applications for window and door frames, as well as for site furnishings like bollards and bike racks.
 They endure more wear and tear, and are often specified in high-traffic areas such as hotels and stores.

 Anodizing is used to thicken the oxidized surface layer and enhance the corrosion resistance of the product.
 The coating is hard, durable, and self-repairing, making it a popular choice for architects.
 The anodizing process is carried out using a sequence of dip tanks.